Home | Old Testament Studies | Amos Table of Contents | Previous Section | Next Section |

 ▣ "against the entire family" One reason modern western people misunderstand the OT is its focus on corporality, while most westerners focus on individuals.
 The ancient people lived or died together.
 They lived for the good of the aggregate.

 It is hard for moderns to fathom this sense of corporality.
 It involves corporate sin and guilt, but not corporate righteousness.
-Righteousness was an individual matter of faith, repentance, obedience, and worship.
+Righteousness was an individual matter of faith, repentance, obedience, worship, and perseverance.
 God's judgment of His people impacted both the sinful and innocent.

 If this concept is brought over into today, it would require an understanding that humans are responsible for their personal relationship to God, as well as sharing the corporate guilt of their societies!
 Sin is both commission and omission.
 It also implies there are national, temporal judgments, which are designed (cf. Leviticus 26; Deuteronomy 27-29) to cause sinners to turn or return to God.